||Last Updated: Jun 12, 2015 - 9:28:02 AM

 “That operation is an operation that belongs in a rural location,” he said.
 “It’s not even legal in Charleston.
 Because it’s in Berkeley County, it’s allowed.
 It’s allowed right next to a high end residential community.”

-According to Parks, when a group of residents tried to express their views to Berkeley County zoning officials, they were told they had missed a 30-day deadline to oppose the project.
+According to one of the neighbors, when a group of residents tried to express their views to Berkeley County zoning officials, they were told they had missed a 30-day deadline to oppose the project.

-“We never got the chance to have our issue heard on its merits, and have been told the decision is final unless we get a judge to overrule the county,” stated Parks.
+“We never got the chance to have our issue heard on its merits, and have been told the decision is final unless we get a judge to overrule the county,” he stated.
 “As you can imagine, that’s a costly hurdle to overcome.”

 “I am trying to figure out why normal citizens don’t have a voice in this at all,” added Schaefer, who lives close to woods containing Glasson’s Vietnam-themed jungle course.
 “They didn’t even hear the pros and cons of the case.
 We are extremely taken aback…the whole system is not even hearing it…because of this technicality.”